1985-2007

 and you lead me along the right paths.

-I may walk through valleys as dark as death but I won't
+I may walk through valleys as dark as death but I won't be afraid.

 You are with me, and your shepherd's rod makes me feel safe.